unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 The summary can be updated to include your name for documents you contribute to.

 The context_id is used to create a unique permalink to this document, and is optional.
 See further down in this document for more details.

+### Navigation

+All pages need to be added to the 'Nav' section of the `mkdocs-base.yml` file.
+This will ensure that it is available in the menus and that mkdocs renders without errors.
+For example, if you wish to add a new page to the User Guide area, in Nav you would add a line like this:

+`- "Navigating the map": users/guide/map-navigation.md`

+Sometimes you may not wish to have the new page displayed in the menu system (this can be useful when, for example, it is accessed via a link in another page.
+In these cases, leave the menu entry part blank e.g.

+`- "": users/guide/map-navigation.md`

+Mkdocs will still generate the page but it will not be added to the menu.

 ## Technical notes